jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 .. important::

     Operating system timeouts are inconsistent across systems.
-    Skip this section if the system boots to Debian or OpenSUSE without any issue.
+    Skip this section if the system boots to Debian or openSUSE without any issue.

 Make the system modification below whilst in recovery mode to increase timeouts and boot to the installed distribution.